AlwaysExtreme/Security-Portfolio/_posts/2019-02-25-Sprint-4-Retrospective.md

 Most of this week was spent expanding my knowledge base and practical experiments to prepare myself for my first box to root and the remaining time was spent on finishing off my website in preparation for Mondays final submission and preparation for Friday's presentation.
 Friday's presentation to industry, civilian and University staff expanded on my communications skills allowing me to be able to communicate to people with different knowledge bases, picking up keywords to know whether they'd like to know more or less of the technical details to maximise what they are able to get out of my talk.

 This past week has summed up my hard work allowing me to achieve my goals and give me a jump start into the practical side of IT Security, particularly that of Offensive Security.
 I hope to continue expanding on this foundation of knowledge working with my new friends to achieve our goals.
+I also aspire to increase my universities ranking from #18 to #1 on Hack the Box with the help of our IT Security students and UTS Cyber Security Society, [UTS Current Ranking](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/UTS-Ranking.png).

 # Issues
-  - We need to have UTS approve for our UNI Emblem to be displayed on Hack The Box, especially seeming Deakin and RMIT already have their Emblems up.
+  - We need to have UTS approve for our UNI Emblem to be displayed on Hack The Box, especially seeming Deakin and RMIT already have their Emblems up
-  - I don't want this Summer Studio subject to end.
+  - I don't want this Summer Studio subject to end

 # Useful resources